umputun/spot/README.md

 Spot supports the following command types:

 - `script`: can be any valid shell script.
 The script will be executed on the remote host(s) using SSH, inside a shell.
 - `copy`: copies a file from the local machine to the remote host(s).
 Example: `copy: {"src": "testdata/conf.yml", "dst": "/tmp/conf.yml", "mkdir": true}`.
 If `mkdir` is set to `true` the command will create the destination directory if it doesn't exist, same as `mkdir -p` in bash.
+Note: `copy` command type supports multiple commands too, the same way as `mcopy` below.
 - `mcopy`: copies multiple files from the local machine to the remote host(s).
 Example: `mcopy: [{"src": "testdata/1.yml", "dst": "/tmp/1.yml", "mkdir": true}, {"src": "testdata/1.txt", "dst": "/tmp/1.txt"}]`.
 This is just a shortcut for multiple `copy` commands.
 - `sync`: syncs directory from the local machine to the remote host(s).
 Optionally supports deleting files on the remote host(s) that don't exist locally.
 Example: `sync: {"src": "testdata", "dst": "/tmp/things", "delete": true}`
 - `delete`: deletes a file or directory on the remote host(s), optionally can remove recursively.
 Example: `delete: {"path": "/tmp/things", "recur": true}`